Does it snow in Portugal?

 👉🏽 Where to stay to visit Serra da Estrela

-In the region, there are a few base towns.
-These cities and villages are on the outskirts of the mountain and are ideal bases to explore Serra da Estrela, Covilhã being the main one.
+There are a few base towns in the region.
+These cities and villages are on the outskirts of the mountains and are ideal bases to explore Serra da Estrela, Covilhã being the main one.

-These destinations make great basis since they are very close to the mountain.
+These destinations make great bases since they are very close to the mountain.

-However, big cities such as Lisbon, which is about 280 km from the region, and Porto, which is 250 km away are too far away.
+However, big cities such as Lisbon, about 280 km from the region, and Porto, which is 250 km away are too far away.

 👉🏽 How to get to Serra da Estrela

 With this, you gain practicality and autonomy.
-Although there is public transportation to the mountain, it is very limited.
+Although public transportation to the mountain is available, it is very limited.

 👉🏽 What else can you do in Serra da Estrela?